 Dublin is home to multiple historic properties (many of which are on the National Registrar of Historic Places) and Dublin Village Tavern is no exception.
 The quaint building was constructed more than 200 years ago and recent renovations have since added more space for locals and visitors to sit and sip.

 Calling all whiskey lovers!
 You will be delighted to learn that 28 different varieties of Irish Whiskey (including a few from craft distilleries) and several Irish beers are on tap year-round at the Dublin Village Tavern.
-Also try the Mavourneen: Jameson Irish Whiskey, St. Germain Elderflower Liqueur, fresh cucumber, fresh lemon juice and simple syrup – a fan favorite on our Celtic Cocktail Trail!
+Also try the Skiberdeen: Pogues Irish Whiskey, Irish Tea Syrup, fresh lemon juice and ginger ale – a fan favorite on our Celtic Cocktail Trail!

 The Dessert Menu